KBotid/KBotid/README.md

 - 👋 Hi, I’m @KBotid
-- 👀 I’m interested in Apple ink
+- 👀 I’m interested in technology

-- 📫 How to reach me spotfy.com/KBotid
+- 📫 How to reach me https://www.youtube.com/@MUTEY_2024

 <!---
 KBotid/KBotid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.